mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/timeline.rst

 You can also change the color of frames so that you can easily identify important frames or distinguish between different sections of your animation.
 The current color selection is remembered for new frames so that you can easily make a set of colored frames and then switch to another color.

-It's also possible to add multiple key frames by right-clicking inside the Frame Table and selecting :guilabel:`Keyframes>Insert Multiple Keyframes`.
+It's also possible to add multiple key frames by right-clicking inside the Frame Table and selecting :menuselection:`Keyframes --> Insert Multiple Keyframes`.
 With this option you can specify a number of frames to add with the option of built in timing for quickly creating a series of 1s, 2s, 3s, etc. These settings are saved between uses.

 Instead of the Frame Table, right-clicking within the Frame Timing Header gives you access to a few more options which allow you to add or remove entire columns of frames or holds at a time.
-For example, selecting :guilabel:`Keyframe Columns>Insert Keyframe Column Left` will add new frames to each layer that's currently visible in the Timeline Docker.
+For example, selecting :menuselection:`Keyframe Columns --> Insert Keyframe Column Left` will add new frames to each layer that's currently visible in the Timeline Docker.

 .. image:: /images/en/Timeline_insertkeys.png
    :align: center